estebanmunchjones2019/react-hooks-article/readme.md

 }
 ```

-We're gonna get an error saying:
+When trying to compile this code, we're gonna get an error saying:

 ````
 React Hook "useState" is called in function "duplicatedCode" that is neither a React function component nor a custom React Hook function.
 React component names must start with an uppercase letter.
 React Hook names must start with the word "use"
 ````

-The problem here is that the piece of logic we want to abstract contains built in hooks, like `useState` and `useEffect`, which are tied to the components' lifecycle and state.
+The problem here is that the piece of logic we want to abstract contains 2 built in hooks:`useState` and `useEffect`, which are tied to the components' lifecycle and state, and they'r not meant to be used in regular functions.

-**The function has no way to know what's going on inside the components calling this hook (e.g `Posts.js` and `Widget.js`)**
+**The function has no way to know what's going in terms of state and re-renders inside the components calling it **

-Even having those  `useEffect` and `useState` hooks inside that `duplicatedCode` function is not enough.

-So, **the problem is the function needs to be more connected to what's going on inside the component.**
+So, **the problem is the function needs to know more about what's going on inside the component.**

 And that's what **custom hooks** solve! 🎉